Ogichka/Project-1-ELK-Stack-Deployment-/README.md

 - sudo docker ps -a                   > to list all active/inactive containers
 - ssh-keygen                          > to create a ssh key
 - ansible -m ping all                 > to check the connection of ansible containers
+- nano /etc/ansible/hosts             > to edit the hosts file
+- nano my-playbook.yml > to create and edit my-playbook file
+- ansible -m ping all	> check the connection of ansible containers
+- curl -L -O [location_of_the_file_on_the_web]	> to download a file from the web